 This doesn’t mean you shouldn’t worry about growing your email list.
 You totally should, because:

 - A bigger email segment gives more reliable data to draw conclusions from

 - Launches are a lot of work, so you want to make sure there’s a payoff

-But here are 3 reasons I think you should go ahead and launch, even if you have a small email list.
+But here are 3 reasons I think you should go ahead and launch, even with a small email list.*

-Reason 1: Launching to a smaller list is great practice
+Reason 1: Launching to a small email list is great practice

 There are a lot of moving parts in a launch and it’s not uncommon for something to go wrong.
 Some things are beyond our control – like your server going down.
 And some are preventable, like sending an email out with a broken link.